jthaller/jthaller.github.io/_posts/2020-08-03-activation_func.md

 ### Things to note:

 - Max is 1 but min is -1.
-At $z=0$, $y=0$.
+At $$z=0$$, $$y=0$$.
 Grows faster than the conventional sigmoid.
 Note, sigmoid is just a shape.
-Technically tanh is also a sigmoid function, but data scientists
+Technically tanh is also a sigmoid function, but data scientists mean the first equation when they say sigmoid.

 ## Linear activation

 - Not really an activation.
-It's what it sounds like. $y=w*x + b$.
+It's what it sounds like. $$y=w*x + b$$.
 Might show up on the exam.

 ## ReLU